dgaydukov/cert-aws/files/sa.md

 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
 * kineiss firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
 Receives stream data and stores it in s3/RedShift/ElasticSearch
 * kineiss streams (real time) - ability to process the data in the stream.
 Stream for processing data it can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
+Just like fifo/groupId when you send message to kinesis you add partitionKey - determined into which shard to put your record Yet there is no deduplicateId, so you can have duplicates inside shards.
+You can scale throuhgput for shard by dividing single shard into 2 by dividing partitionKey.
+Consumer decide from which shard to read, they query kinesis, get list of shards, pick one, and start reading using iterator.
 * kineiss Analytics - analyze streaming data real time with standard SQL
 AntiPattern:
 * Small scale consistent throughput (Kinesis Data Streams is designe and optimized for large data throughput)